martabal/qbittorrent-exporter/README.md

 <img src="img/qbittorrent.png" width=100> <img src="img/prometheus.png" width=100><img src="img/golang.png" width=100>
 </p>

 This app is a Prometheus exporter for qBittorrent.
 You must have version 4.1.0 of qBittorrent or higher.
-This app is made to be integrated with the [qbittorrent-grafana-dashboard](https://github.com/caseyscarborough/qbittorrent-grafana-dashboard)

-## About this App

-### Credits
+## Credits

 I was using an excellent [exporter](https://github.com/caseyscarborough/qbittorrent-exporter) written in Java and I wanted to learn Go, that's how I got the idea to rewrite the exporter in Go.

 Additionally, this project adds support for tags and categories.
 It tracks the categories and tags of each torrent and the global categories and tags.

-### Resources

-This app uses ~20 times less RAM compared to the [original exporter](https://github.com/caseyscarborough/qbittorrent-exporter) for the same amount of torrents.
-Docker compressed size is ~10 MB.
+## About this App

+This app is made to be integrated with the [qbittorrent-grafana-dashboard](https://raw.githubusercontent.com/martabal/qbittorrent-exporter/main/grafana/dashboard.json)

 ## Run it